7x5rg/piracy-wiki/README.md

 ## 📚 Books
 [⬆️](https://github.com/7x5rg/piracy-wiki/tree/main#-table-of-contents) \
-Pirating ebooks has been done for a while now.
-Whether it be manga, academic books or regular novels, there are some great sites out there for everything. \
 Ebooks are in their nature very small file sizes, so it might be worth it to just DDL most stuff.

 ### Browser reading